-For over twenty years, the Bildner Center has been a key resource in carrying out the mission of Rutgers University by linking the academic community and the public, and encouraging lifelong learning.
+For over twenty years, the Allen and Joan Bildner Center for the Study of Jewish Life has been a key resource in carrying out the mission of Rutgers University by linking the academic community and the public, and encouraging lifelong learning.

-Our diverse programs range from the annual Rutgers Jewish Film Festival to public lectures, to free Holocaust education for public school teachers to enrichment opportunities for Rutgers students.
-The Center also has a national and international reach by hosting visiting scholars who contribute to intellectual life on campus and in the community.
+Our diverse programs include the annual Rutgers Jewish Film Festival, public lectures, free Holocaust education for public school teachers, and enrichment opportunities for Rutgers students.
+The Center also has national and international reach by hosting visiting scholars who contribute to intellectual life on campus and in the community.

-As a non-profit institution, the Bildner Center depends on your generous support to provide these programs and to serve as an academic and community resource.
+As a non-profit institution and academic center at Rutgers, the Bildner Center depends on your generous support to provide these programs and to serve as an academic and community resource.
+Every gift is greatly appreciated.

-- The Bildner Center Fund supports a wide variety of lectures, mini-courses, and seminars offered to students and the public.
+- The Bildner Center 25th Anniversary Fund celebrates the past 25 years of the Bildner Center on campus and continues to support the work of the Center and its programming including a wide variety of lectures, mini-courses, and seminars offered to students and the public.

 - The Rutgers Jewish Film Festival, now in its 23rd year, features award-winning international dramas and documentaries that explore the Jewish experience.
 Filmmakers and scholars engage with the audience for lively post-screening discussions.